syncfusion-content/uwp-docs/uwp/Picker/datetimepicker.md

 {% endhighlight %}

-**Step** **3** **:** We have updated the day value based on month and year value using Selection changed event of SfPicker control.
+**Step** **3** **:** We have updated the day value based on month and year value using Selection changed event of UWP Picker control.
 Since the days of each month differs we have to handle this collection.

 {% highlight c# %}